Ha5hBr0wn/Kibisis.jl/README.md

 ```

 # LRUSet
 Pandora provides an implementation of a set using LRU semantics in `LRUSet{T}`.
 When the size of the set grows larger than the set's capcity items are vacated.
 Insertion, membership queries, and iteration in order of most recently used are all fast.
-The type parameter `T` is the type of the elements in the list.
+The type parameter `T` is the type of the elements in the set.

 ## Usage
 ```